 xhr.timeout = 5000; // ideal to wait for 5 seconds

-Below code explains how to use renderImage function.
+The following code explains how to use the renderImage function.

 function renderImage (company) {